karatelabs/karate/karate-mock-servlet/README.md

 ## Switching the HTTP Client
 Karate actually allows you to switch the implementation of the Karate [`HttpClient`](../karate-core/src/main/java/com/intuit/karate/http/HttpClient.java) even *during* a test.
 For servlet mocking, you don't need to implement it from scratch (you only over-ride one or two methods), but if you have to do this for some reason, refer to the implementation of the [`MockHttpClient`](src/main/java/com/intuit/karate/mock/servlet/MockHttpClient.java) which is the base of the Servlet mocking approach.

-Let's take a closer look at the following [`configure`](../#configure) keys:
+Let's take a closer look at the following [`configure`](https://github.com/intuit/karate#configure) keys:

  Key | Type | Description
 ------ | ---- | ---------
 `httpClientClass` | string | The class name of the implementation you wish to use.
 By default the Karate Apache (or Jersey) HTTP client is used.
 You need a zero-argument constructor.
 If you need more control over construction, refer to the next row.
 `httpClientInstance` | Java Object | A fully constructed instance of an `HttpClient` implementation.
 Useful if you need more dynamic control over things like dependency-injection.
-`userDefined` | JSON | You normally would not need this general-purpose extension mechanism where you can pass custom JSON data to the HTTP Client instance via the [`configure`](../#configure) keyword.
-Refer to [this test](#../karate-core/src/test/java/com/intuit/karate/http/HttpClientTest.java) for an idea of how you can use this for advanced needs.
+`userDefined` | JSON | You normally would not need this general-purpose extension mechanism where you can pass custom JSON data to the HTTP Client instance via the [`configure`](https://github.com/intuit/karate#configure) keyword.
+Refer to [this test](../karate-core/src/test/java/com/intuit/karate/http/HttpClientTest.java) for an idea of how you can use this for advanced needs, such as if you wanted to customize your HTTP Client implementation *during* a test.

 ## Mocking Your Servlet
 You only need to over-ride two methods: